Potherca/TLDR/Flaws in scrum and agile by Giles Bowkett/index.md

 The benefit of distributed teams and open source software are responsible for a lot of (commercial and technoligical) successful projects to a far larger extend than often given credit for.
-It good to see someone explicitly mention this.
+It is good to see someone explicitly mention this.

 Some parts of the Agile Manifesto might benefit from a minor update or at least a rewording.
 For instance, the delivery timescale can be shortened, the lines